Combodo/iTop/readme.txt

 Force a dummy timezone to prevent a warning during the setup...
 Cosmetic on the iTop logo (under IE8).
 Removed an unneeded size=100% that bothers IE.
 XML data loader now requests credentials
+The configuration file now contains "relative paths" only.
+This means that if you installed iTop 1.0.2, you can move the directory containing the iTop installation.

 * iTop Customization